On successful completion of this module, students should be able to:

 "The structure of the German sentence.
 Introduction to syntactic analysis"

-The module provides the basic instruments for syntactic analysis (analysis of syntactic constituents, parts of speech, syntactic functions and grammatical relations) with particular reference to the notion of topological fields ("Felderanalyse"), an approach which is specific for the German grammaticography.
+This course introduces the student to the syntactic analysis of German (analysis of syntactic constituents, parts of speech, syntactic functions and syntactic relations) with particular reference to the notion of topological fields ("Felderanalyse"), an approach which is specific for the German grammaticography.

 - Wöllstein, Angelika (2010): Topologisches Satzmodell.
 Heidelberg: Universitätsverlag Winter.
 [BF 170 C 174]